Skip to main content

 Bilateral relations between Argentina and China must be understood in the context of Latin America, since the countries of the region generally share similar economic processes rooted in a common historical-social matrix, although with differences due to their respective political evolution.
 China is already the first or second-largest destination for exports and origin of imports, investment, and loans for most countries in Latin America and the Caribbean (LAC) and, in the past decade and a half, various countries in the region have established ‘strategic partnerships’ of various kinds with China.

 Along with Argentina joining the BRI, the 2020 currency swap agreement was renewed, thus promoting the greater use of national currencies in bilateral trade and investment.
-China also pledged to intercede with the International Monetary Fund (IMF) to facilitate Argentina’s access to the IMF’s Special Drawing Rights, which would enable the Argentine Government to access new external financing as the country’s reserves are depleting.
+China also pledged to intercede with the International Monetary Fund (IMF) to facilitate Argentina’s access to the IMF’s Special Drawing Rights, which would enable the Argentine Government to access new external financing as the country’s reserves were depleting.

 Current Economic Relations

 Trade: China has been among Argentina’s top trading partners in recent years.
 Until 2008, the trade balance was in favour of Argentina.
-However, since then, the balance has reversed, with an average annual deficit close to 4.5 billion USD in the following decade.
+However, since then, the balance has reversed, with an average annual deficit close to 4.5 billion USD in the following decade (in 2023 the trade imbalance for Argentina reached 9,228 million USD).
 China is today Argentina’s main export market for agricultural products.
-It buys mainly soybeans (28% of total exports to China), frozen beef (17%), grain sorghum (14%), grain barley (8%), animal and vegetable fats and oils (7%), and bird meat and offal (3%).
-In 2019, China was the destination for 75% of Argentine meat exports.
-Exports of wine and fish products to China also grew.
-Argentina is one of China’s major sources of beef imports.
-The rapid growth of meat exports to China since 2019 has raised the expectations of the Argentine ruling classes of a new boost in livestock exports, given the troubles of the local economy.
-Meanwhile, Chinese exports to Argentina include printed circuits for mobile phones, parts for electrical appliances, radios, glyphosate, automatic machines for dataprocessing, and other industrial products.
+In 2022, Argentina exported mainly soybeans, frozen beef and barley to China.
+Between 2017 and 2022, Argentine imports from China grew at an annual rate of 85.5%, mainly in mobile phones, spare parts for household appliances, radios, glyphosate, automatic data processing machines, and other industrial products.

 Investment and Financing: Along with the intensification of trade relations between Argentina and China, Chinese investment increased markedly.
 The oil, mining, and infrastructure sectors see intense competition among Chinese, European, Russian, and US corporations, with the backing of their respective states.
+Today, China accounts for 50% of investments in the Argentine mining sector and for 40% of the shipments of lithium from the country.

 • Joint Declaration on the Establishment of a Comprehensive Strategic Association (2014).